I’ve just returned from another week on Taiwan.

 Chinese culture and fashion have had a big impact upon the aesthetic and choices of the people, especially when it comes to food.
-Fancy and expensive edible gifts have become the norm, as they have in metropolitan China, and chocolate is definitely leading the pack.
+Fancy and expensive edible gifts have become the norm, as they have in metropolitan China, and craft chocolate is definitely leading the pack.

 Table of Contents

 I found nearly forty chocolate shops in Taiwan, some with multiple locations.
 Six of these spots are cacao-growing farms of varying sizes, dotted along the west coast.
 Most all of the cacao grown on the island is of the hardier forastero variety, and it’s in high demand; I tried three separate times to buy a kilo, to no avail.

 The raging cacao industry is actually a response over the last fifteen years to the unsustainable betel nut industry which dominated Taiwan at the end of the last century.
 Boy am I glad betel nuts went out of style, because I’ve heard that they don’t make nearly as good chocolate.

 These days in Taiwan, DIY workshops are all the rage, and French-style anything is in vogue.
 Whether you’re planning your trip around the coolest chocolate spots, or seeking a unique perspective on Taiwanese culture, at least one of these six of these chocolate spots should make it on to your list.
 TL Chocolates opens the earliest, and if you make an appointment for 8am, you have plenty of time to grab a traditional Taiwanese breakfast on the way there.